thufschmitt/tix-papers/nix-light/description.md

 The full semantic is given in \Cref{nix-light::semantics}.

 The reduction rules should be self-explanatory.
-The only worth mentioning are the two rules for the typecase, which involve a typing judgement (and thus make the semantics typing dependent).
+The only rules worth mentioning are the two rules for the typecase, which involve a typing judgement (and thus make the semantics typing dependent).
 This typing judgement is however very simple at it simply checks the toplevel constructor of the given value.
-Its definition is given in annex at the
+Its definition is given in annex in
 \Cref{nix-light::typecase-typing}.